dyodji/RealityCheck/README.md

 4. Obtain your Reddit API keys by creating a Reddit application. (see instructions [here](#obtain-client-id-and-secret-from-reddit))

-5. Rename the `secrets.sample.ini` file to `secrets.ini` and fill in your API keys in the appropriate fields.
+5. Rename the `config.sample.ini` file to `config.ini` and fill in your API keys in the appropriate fields.

 6. Run the bot using the command:

-`python furreelbot.py`
+`python realityCheckBot.py`

 ## Obtain Client ID and Secret from Reddit